leiachung41/leiachung41.github.io/Todo_App/README.md

 ## Description

-This is pratice on MVC pattern using this [TodoMVC](http://todomvc.com/) site.
+This is practice on MVC pattern using this [TodoMVC](http://todomvc.com/) site.
 This is the sample [todos](http://todomvc.com/examples/backbone/) site using BackboneJS.
 I modified some featured this [basic todo app](https://leiachung41.github.io/prePF/Todo_App/before/index.html).

 ## Built with
 HTML, JavaScript, BackboneJS, MVC pattern